This post may contain affiliate link(s). As an Amazon Associate, I earn from qualifying purchases. See Disclosure.

 This dish couldn’t be any easier, especially if you’re starting with a rotisserie chicken or leftover chicken.

-Simply remove the fat and skin from the chicken (and take it off the bone), and cut it into chunks.
+Simply remove the fat and skin from the chicken (and take it off the bone), and cut the chicken into chunks.
+You can use dark meat from the legs and thighs, or chicken breast.
+I like using a combination of white and dark meat.

 Mix the dressing ingredients in a bowl large enough to hold everything, then toss it with the chicken.